Call-for-Code/Project-Sample/README.md

 ### IBM watsonx product(s) used

-_INSTRUCTIONS: Included here is a list of IBM watsonx products.
-Remove any products you did not use.
-Leave only those included in your solution code.
-In your official submission on the Call for Code Global Challenge web site, you are required to provide details on where and how you used each IBM watsonx product so judges can review your implementation.
-Remove these instructions._

 **Featured watsonx products**

 - [watsonx.ai](https://www.ibm.com/products/watsonx-ai) - WatsonX AI is used for content generation using prompts engineered by our team.